akka/akka/akka-docs/src/main/paradox/additional/schema-evolution.md

-# Schema Evolution for Event Sourced Actors
+# Schema Evolution

-## Dependency

-This documentation page touches upon @ref[Akka Persitence](persistence.md), so to follow those examples you will want to depend on:

-@@dependency[sbt,Maven,Gradle] {
-  group="com.typesafe.akka"
-  artifact="akka-persistence_$scala.binary_version$"
-  version="$akka.version$"
-}

-## Introduction

-When working on long running projects using @ref:[Persistence](persistence.md), or any kind of [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) architectures, schema evolution becomes one of the more important technical aspects of developing your application.
+Schema evolution is a cross-cutting concern for many reasons including rolling updates, serialization, and persistence with event sourcing, and is an important aspect of developing application over time.
-The requirements as well as our own understanding of the business domain may (and will) change in time.
+Both the technical and business domain requirements will change over time.

-In fact, if a project matures to the point where you need to evolve its schema to adapt to changing business requirements you can view this as first signs of its success – if you wouldn't need to adapt anything over an apps lifecycle that could mean that no-one is really using it actively.
+For rolling updates, version upgrades and event replay to re-run historical events against updated logic or for recovery, it is important to consider a strategy for serialization that can be evolved.

-In this chapter we will investigate various schema evolution strategies and techniques from which you can pick and choose the ones that match your domain and challenge at hand.
+In this chapter we will investigate various schema evolution strategies and techniques to consider in selecting what best fits your domain and particular challenge at hand.

 @@@ note

-This page proposes a number of possible solutions to the schema evolution problem and explains how some of the utilities Akka provides can be used to achieve this, it is by no means a complete (closed) set of solutions.
+This page proposes a number of possible solutions to the schema evolution problem and explains how some of the utilities Akka provides can be used to achieve this, it is by no means a complete set of solutions.

 Sometimes, based on the capabilities of your serialization formats, you may be able to evolve your schema in different ways than outlined in the sections below.
 If you discover useful patterns or techniques for schema